Archaeologists find 14 pre-Inca mummies in Peru; Watch VIDEO | World

 “The children, according to our working hypothesis, would have been sacrificed to accompany the mummy on the way to the world of the dead,” emphasized Van Dalen.

-A child’s mummy found in Cajamarquilla, Peru, on February 13, 2022 — Photo: Guadalupe Pardo / AFP
+A child’s mummy found in Cajamarquilla, Peru, in a photo taken on February 13, 2022 — Photo: Guadalupe Pardo / AFP

 Along with the mummies of the six children, bones of seven adults were also found who, unlike the children, were not wrapped in bundles.